ontodev/cogs/README.md

 ### `push`

 Running `push` will sync the Google Sheet with your local changes.
 This includes creating new Worksheets for any added tables (`cogs add`) and deleting Worksheets for any removed tables (`cogs rm`).
-Any changes to the local tables are also pushed to the Worksheets.
+Any changes to the local tables are also pushed to the corresponding Worksheets.

 ```
 cogs push